5 great places to visit in February

 If you're more of a city person, Vancouver still has plenty of urban offerings in February.

 You can enjoy free ice skating at Robson Square in the heart of the city.
-(If you don't have your own skates, they will rent those to you.)
+If you don't have your own skates, they will rent those to you.

-While things will be cool in Vancouver, you'll typically be spared the harsh Arctic blast usually found in Toronto or Montreal.
-Its seaside location tempers the winters, though it can often be rainy.
+While things will be cool in Vancouver, you'll typically be spared the harsh Arctic blast usually found back east in Toronto or Montreal.
+Vancouver's maritime location tempers the winters, though it can often be rainy.

 Casselano advises getting travel insurance before you leave.